Early Voting at CCPLThe Calumet City Public Library is an Early Voting site from Monday, March 22nd through Monday, April 5th:

 Voters planning on registering to vote or updating their address on Election Day must bring two pieces of identification to register, one with a current address.

-Ways to VoteThere are three ways to cast a ballot in suburban Cook County for the 2020 Presidential Elections.
+Ways to VoteThere are three ways to cast a ballot in suburban Cook County.
 Eligible voters can participate in Early Voting, Vote By Mail or on Election Day at their assigned polling place.